Ceasar/Encyclopedia/src/adler_1966.rst

     We may also necessarily use relevant experience as an extrinsic aid.

+..
+132
+.. _fine art:
+.. _fine arts:

+Fine art
+    Art in which the artist aims to please or delight by making beautiful things to be beheld

+    Roughly, poetry.

+    *focus* beauty, narrative writing

+..
+143
+.. _front matter:

+Front matter
+    The front matter consists of:

+    - the title
+    - the subtitle
+    - table of contents
+    - preface

 .. _great book:
 .. _great books:
 .. _great work: